 What do you teach?

-What’s the most interesting thing about this subject area?
+What’s the coolest thing about this subject area?

 What is one thing that people would be surprised to know about you?

 I was a varsity athlete.
 Okay, it was 5-pin bowling, but I did represent the UofA back in the 1980’s.
 Back then the lower floor of SUB had both a bowling alley and a curling rink.
 I am still active in sports (soccer and basketball), but with more enthusiasm than skill - picture Rover chasing a ball, rather than Ronaldo.